-- Remember to consult your organisation's social media guidelines and acceptableuse policy. - Be sure you have parental consent to share participants' work. - Help participants protect their intellectual property and respect copyrights held by others.
+- Remember to consult your organisation's social media guidelines and acceptable use policy. - Make sure you have parental consent to share participants' work. - Help participants protect their intellectual property and respect copyrights held by others.

-Category Novice (1 point) Intermediate (2 points) Proficient (3 points) Mastered (4 points) Points Pitch Content Shares basic information, such as purpose and target audience Gives clear explanation of the app's purpose and design, and how it addresses user needs Presents clear and compelling explanation of the problem they're trying to solve, market demand, audience and how the app was designed to meet user needs Makes a persuasive pitch backed by evidence that shows how the app meets, exceeds or redefines user needs Pitch Delivery Informational; one team member presents Confident, enthusiastic; more than one team member presents Engaging, good use of visuals to support story; team highlights contributions of each member Creative, memorable storytelling; engaging visual support; smooth transitions between team members User Interface Consistent screens that support app's purpose Clear, functional design with familiar elements; prototype supports basic user tasks Elegant, concise, pleasing design with thoughtful use of colour, layout and readability; prototype gives user a sense of place within navigation Design empowers the user to interact with content; prototype uses animation, colour and layout to create a seamless, engaging experience User Experience Clear intent; users can accomplish one or more goals Consistent and standard navigation; intuitive path through app content Adaptable to user needs; addresses accessibility, privacy and security Innovative, surprising and delightful; gives users a new kind of experience that sets it apart from competitors Coding Concepts Some connection between app functionality and underlying code Explanation of how general coding concepts like data types, conditional logic or touch events relate to the app Description of specific coding tasks necessary to build their app; demonstration of how that code powers the app's functionality Explanation of the app's architecture, data structure, algorithms and features; discussion of decision-making in developing this approach Technical Review (Optional) For functional app prototypes in Xcode.
+Category Novice (1 point) Intermediate (2 points) Proficient (3 points) Mastered (4 points) Points Pitch Content Shares basic information, such as purpose and target audience Gives clear explanation of the app's purpose and design, and how it addresses the needs of its users Presents clear and compelling explanation of the problem they're trying to solve, market demand, audience and how the app was designed to meet the needs of its users Makes a persuasive pitch backed by evidence that shows how the app meets, exceeds or redefines the needs of its users Pitch Delivery Informational; one team member presents Confident, enthusiastic; more than one team member presents Engaging, good use of visuals to support the story; team highlights contributions of each member Creative, memorable storytelling; engaging visual support; smooth transitions between team members User Interface Consistent screens that support the app's purpose Clear, functional design with familiar elements; prototype supports basic user tasks Elegant, concise, pleasing design with thoughtful use of colour, layout and readability; prototype gives users a sense of place within navigation Design empowers users to interact with content; prototype uses animation, colour and layout to create a seamless, engaging experience User Experience Clear intent; users can accomplish one or more goals Consistent and standard navigation; intuitive path through app content Adaptable to the needs of its users; addresses accessibility, privacy and security Innovative, surprising and delightful; gives users a new kind of experience that sets it apart from competitors Coding Concepts Some connection between app functionality and underlying code Explanation of how general coding concepts, such as data types, conditional logic or touch events, relate to the app Description of specific coding tasks that were necessary to build their app; demonstration of how that code powers the app's functionality Explanation of the app's architecture, data structure, algorithms and features; discussion of decision-making in developing this approach Technical Review (Optional) For functional app prototypes in Xcode.
 Judges should be familiar with Swift and iOS development best practices.
 Swift code runs in specific examples; code is basic with no abstraction Code runs without error in all cases; code is basic with some evidence of abstraction Code is organised with clear Swift naming conventions; high evidence of abstraction; follows iOS guidelines Code is well documented with comments; effective use of Swift features; employs organisation, such as Model-View-Controller Comments: 0 Total score